rami3l/pacaptr/README.md

     brew tap beeftornado/rmtree
     ```

-- `Chocolatey` support: Don't forget to run in an elevated shell!
+- `Windows/chocolatey` support: Don't forget to run in an elevated shell!
 You can do this easily with tools like [gsudo].

 [Pacman Rosetta]: https://wiki.archlinux.org/index.php/Pacman/Rosetta
 [icy/pacapt]: https://github.com/icy/pacapt